Human trafficking in Colombia: Protection (2009)

-Prevention
+Prevention (2009)

 The government continued substantial prevention efforts against human trafficking.
 In partnership with international organizations, the government launched a new national trafficking prevention campaign targeting young, low-income Colombians, and concluded a campaign from the previous year; both campaigns included TV commercials, radio spots, and print ads.
 In collaboration with an international organization, the government also launched a pilot program to combat sex trafficking in two high-risk neighborhoods through public awareness events and training sessions for community leaders.
 Authorities trained 171 journalists in Medellin, Cartagena, and Cali to improve awareness and increase accurate media coverage of trafficking in persons issues.
 The Ministry of Education introduced a trafficking in persons component into its sexual education curriculum.
-Through its anti-trafficking operations center, the government operated a national call center, which received 7,801 calls during the reporting period.
+Through its anti-trafficking operations center, the government operated a national call center, which received 7,801 calls during 2009.
 Most calls were citizen requests for information relating to job offers overseas, though 133 suspected trafficking cases from the call center were referred to police for investigation.
-The government encouraged more active anti-trafficking efforts at the local level, and two departments implemented anti-trafficking work plans during the reporting period, for a total of 15 departments with such plans.
+The government encouraged more active anti-trafficking efforts at the local level, and two departments implemented anti-trafficking work plans during 2009, for a total of 15 departments with such plans.
 In 2009, the government hosted a national workshop for these departmental committees to share challenges and best practices.
 Colombian authorities hosted visiting delegations from Trinidad and Tobago, Chile, and Panama, and shared best practices from the anti-trafficking center with these delegations.
 Article 219 of the Colombian criminal code prohibits organizing or facilitating sexual tourism and provides penalties of 3 to 8 years’ imprisonment, but there were no reported prosecutions or convictions of child sex tourists.
-No other government campaigns to reduce demand for commercial sex acts were visible during the reporting period, but the government reduced demand for child labor through public awareness and training efforts, often in partnership with international organizations.
+No other government campaigns to reduce demand for commercial sex acts were visible during 2009, but the government reduced demand for child labor through public awareness and training efforts, often in partnership with international organizations.

+Human Trafficking in Colombia 2024

+In 2024, the Procuraduría General de la Nación (Attorney General's Office) of Colombia reported a concerning rise in human trafficking cases, particularly among minors.
+Between 2020 and 2023, 709 cases were documented, with a 400% increase in victims aged 12 to 17 between 2022 and 2023.
+Regions such as La Guajira, the Darién Gap, and border areas have been identified as critical hotspots for this issue.
+Factors like poverty, irregular migration, and social conflict are exploited by traffickers to recruit victims.
+The Attorney General emphasized the need for coordinated efforts between the government, civil society, and the international community to combat this human rights violation.